bentoml/BentoML/docs/source/concepts.rst

 Each BentoService class can contain multiple models declared through the :code:`@bentoml.artifact` API, and multiple APIs for accessing this service.
-Each API definition requires a :code:`BentoHandler` type, which defines the expected input data format of this API.
+Each API definition requires a :code:`InputAdapter` type, which defines the expected input data format of this API.
 BentoML provides API handlers that covers most model serving use cases including :code:`DataframeHandler`, :code:`TensorHandler`, :code:`ImageHandler` and :code:`JsonHandler`.